grokible/sails-tutorial-1/TUTORIALS/TUTORIAL01.md

 ## Automatic Routes

-Despite the small amount of work we've done, we already have a reasonable set of ReST calls which are defined on the User model.
+Despite the small amount of work we've done, we already have a reasonable set of REST calls which are defined on the User model.
 We have both RESTful routes (GET, POST, DELETE) and shortcut routes.
 Shortcut routes are utility routes where GET is the only verb, and what might go into a POST body is concatenated into the query parameters.
 This is great for